 A trip to Flanders wouldn’t be complete without indulging in a portion of world-famous fries © VisitFlanders

 Flanders is famed for producing some of the finest cuisine in Europe but the not-so-humble chip is adored above all else.
-Even the smallest of villages houses at least one frietkot to cope with local demand, while the Belgian fry culture itself enjoys UNESCO’s patronage (despite the name French fries, Belgium actually invented the genre).
-Maison Antoine in Brussels has been hailed as the finest frites purveyor in the world by The New York Times, and locals and tourists form long queues at lunchtime to scoff their fresh chips.
+Even the smallest of villages houses at least one frietkot to cope with local demand, while the Belgian fry culture itself enjoys UNESCO’s patronage (despite the name French fries, they were invented in Belgium).
+Maison Antoine in Brussels has been hailed as the finest purveyor of frites in the world by The New York Times, and locals and tourists form long queues to scoff their fresh chips.
 When it comes to gourmet fries, however, Dutch chef Sergio Herman's upscale Frites Atelier (with branches in Antwerp, Ghent and the capital) takes some beating, thanks to its souped-up sauces and toppings – think kimchi and Flemish stew.

 Let local delicacies like Antwerpse handjes melt in your mouth © VisitFlanders